S3Jensen/iRET/README.md

 All the members on irc.saurik.com #theos channel for their assistance.

-For questions feel free to contact me on Twitter at @S3Jensen.
+For questions feel free to contact me on Twitter at @S3Jensen or at jensensteve1207@gmail.com.

 Screenshots: